-2011-12 Outcomes, Indicators and Results
+2012-13 Outcomes, Indicators and Results

-Outcomes Indicators Results The parties intend that the overall outcome to be achieved through the carrying out of this Agreement will be to reduce the number of households in need by Number of Households no longer in housing need as a result of Investment in Affordable Housing.
-2600 households will have their housing situation improved through investments made under the IAH through either home repairs (2474) or new affordable rental housing (126). improving access to Affordable Housing that is sound, suitable and sustainable for households in need.
+Outcomes Indicators Results The parties intend that the overall outcome to be achieved through the carrying out of this Agreement will be to reduce the number of households in need by improving access to Affordable Housing that is sound, suitable and sustainable for households in need.
+Number of Households no longer in housing need as a result of Investment in Affordable Housing.
 Number of victims of family violence who were able to leave violent situations as a result of investments under the agreement.
-New beds created in women's shelters in Marystown(10), St. John's (4), Gander (3) and Conception Harbour(1); NL Housing considers victims of family violence to be the #1 priority under its Social Housing program.
-Increase the resources available to address the Housing needs of households in need by encouraging contributions by others, including the private and not-for-profit sectors Additional dollars generated through local partnerships toward addressing housing need as a result of the Investment in Affordable Housing Private sector proponents have committed \$2,519,294 in owner equity through the Affordable Housing Program, and have secured a further \$5.4 million in mortgage financing.
+2719 households received assistance through home repair programs in 2012-13.
+51 new affordable housing units were completed in 2012-13.
+New beds created in women's shelters in Marystown(4), St. John's (10), Gander (3) and Conception Harbour(1) ; NL Housing considers victims of family violence to be the #1 priority under its Social Housing program Increase the resources available to address the Housing needs of households in need by encouraging contributions by others, including the private and not-for-profit sectors Additional dollars generated through local partnerships toward addressing housing need as a result of the Investment in Affordable Housing Housing program.
+In 2012-13, Private sector proponents have committed \$817,400 in owner equity through the Affordable Housing Program, and have secured a further \$2,138,042 in mortgage financing.
 Reduce the demand for services and institutional living by increasing and extending independent living for households in need being seniors and persons with disabilities The number of seniors or persons with disabilities who are able to remain living independently.
 76 new seniors rental units funded under the IAH.
 All new units constructed under the IAH must incorporate universal design principles, and at least one in every 10 units must be fully accessible.